WISH-TV

 WISH-TV (channel 8) is a television station in Indianapolis, Indiana, United States, affiliated with The CW.
-It is locally owned by Circle City Broadcasting alongside Marion-licensed MyNetworkTV affiliate WNDY-TV (channel 23) and low-power, Class A getTV affiliate WIIH-CD (channel 17).
+It is locally owned by Circle City Broadcasting alongside Marion-licensed MyNetworkTV affiliate WNDY-TV (channel 23) and low-power, Class A Confess affiliate WIIH-CD (channel 17).
 The stations share studios on North Meridian Street (at the north end of the Television Row section) on the near north side of Indianapolis; WISH-TV and WNDY-TV also share transmitter facilities on Walnut Drive in the Augusta section of the city's northwest side (near Meridian Hills).

 History

 Early history

-The station first signed on the air on July 1, 1954 at 6:00 pm.
+The station first signed on the air on July 1, 1954, at 6 p.m.
 Founded by C. Bruce McConnell—owner of WISH radio (1310 AM, now WTLC)—it was the third television station to sign on in the Indianapolis market, after WFBM-TV (channel 6, now WRTV), which signed on in May 1949 and Bloomington-licensed WTTV (channel 10, now on channel 4), which signed on six months later in November 1949.
 WISH-TV originally operated as a primary ABC affiliate with a secondary affiliation with DuMont Television Network and NBC.
 WISH-TV originally transmitted its signal from a tower it shared with WISH radio; the following year, the station constructed a 1000 ft transmitter tower, which allowed the station to improve its signal coverage in the market.